Robinhood Posts Explanation About Its Decision To Restrict Stock Purchases

 Robinhood drew criticism not only from affected traders but also from a strikingly wide swathe of American figures after it put the restrictions in place — including politicians.

-Democratic US Congresswoman Rashida Tlaib criticized the move and called for a hearing by the House Committee on Financial Services, the Independent has reported.
+Democratic US Congresswoman Rashida Tlaib criticized the move and called for a hearing by the House Committee on Financial Services.

 Democrat Alexandria Ocasio-Cortez, also a member of the US House of Representatives and an influential figure on the left, wrote on Twitter that the restriction was unacceptable and said Congress needs to know more about the move "to block retail investors from purchasing stock while hedge funds are freely able to trade the stock as they see fit."